SamChenYu/HelloRenderingEngine-Notes/Lecture4-HelloTriangle.md

 }
 ```

 We can propagate state into
 `check_compilation_success(id, GL_COMPILE_STATUS)`
 and
 `check_linking_success(id, G_LINK_STATUS)`
 This leaves with one difference left either `glGetShaderiv` or `glGetProgramiv` calls

 Next is to use Generic Template Classes!
 We want to pass in a `Fn` which could be one of two things.
-We temmplate on this class function with this arbitrary type.
+We template on this class function with this arbitrary type.
 This is a function type.
 ``` cpp
 template<class Fn>
 GLint check_status(GLuint shaderID, GLenum status, Fn getStatus) { // Functions have a type! wtf